devonnuri/linear-harmony/linear_ko.typ

 114. Red Garland:
 #align(center)[#image("figures/fig_162.jpg", width: 72%)]

 Playing just the notes of the simple outline, with their new rhythmic placement in ex.113. and ex 114 is interesting even without the chromatic additions.
 Up to now, we have seen how with additions the simple outline becomes more interesting.
 The opposite is true: taking away the insertions, ornaments, and embellishments also reveals interesting lines by the realignment of the original notes of the outline.
-Garland’s lines, with chromaticism removed, sound rhythmically more at home in a funk idiom.
+Garland's lines, with chromaticism removed, sound rhythmically more at home in a funk idiom.

 #align(center)[#image("figures/fig_163.jpg", width: 71%)]